koleaby4/dom-designs/README.md

 ## How we tested it

 Functional tests have been carried out manually on regular basis using:
-   - physicsl devices
+   - Physicsl devices
       * Windows10 & Chrome desktop
       * Windows10 & IE11 desktop
       * Google Pixel 2 & Chrome mobile
-   - virtual devices: Apple iPhone X via [SauceLabs](https://saucelabs.com)
+   - Virtual devices: Apple iPhone X via [SauceLabs](https://saucelabs.com)

 Automated tests using [cypress](https://www.cypress.io) have been added to landing and services sections.
 Further tests to be added in the future.